I’ve known seeing someone I love point a kitchen knife to their neck, to their belly.

 I’ve known saying no feebly in my drugged stupor so many times as he tried to take off my bra.

-I’ve known engaging in meaningless sex to drown out pain
+I’ve known having meaningless sex to drown out pain

 I’ve known the persistency of the pain of feeling unloved, rejected, abandoned that resided and was rooted in with my soul.